Automattic/wp-calypso/client/components/command-pallette/README.md

 - `context`?: Type `string[]`, a list of URL paths for which the command will have priority when displayed.
 Example: `['/sites', '/manage/domains']`.
 - `icon`?: Type `JSX.Element`, used to display an icon for the command.
 It's visible in the command palette.
 - `image`?: Type `JSX.Element`, used to display an image for the command, instead of an icon.
 It's visible in the command palette.
 - `siteFunctions`?: Type `object`, used for nested commands that need to execute a function when a site is selected in the command palette as a second step.
+The behaviour for nested commands is the same independently of the page we are.

 ## Best practices for defining a command